freeCodeCamp/freeCodeCamp/guide/english/linux/shell-scripting/index.md

 # Shell scripting

 In the command line, a shell script is an executable file that contains a set of instructions that the shell will execute.
-It's main purpose its to reduce a set of instructions (or commands) in just one file.
+Its main purpose its to reduce a set of instructions (or commands) in just one file.
 Also it can handle some logic because it's a programming language.